top of page

 4. Seek Practical Experience

-Every organisation confronts the possibility of a cyberattack.
+Every organization confronts the possibility of a cyberattack.
 Even if you are not already a member of your company's formal security team, look for opportunities to learn from colleagues and get involved in security-related projects.
 The more experience you gain dealing with security issues, the more in-depth your understanding will grow, which will help you apply for cybersecurity positions.

 5. Boost Your Analytics and Data Science Skills